Most farmers I know didn’t pursue their passion for raising food to hone their public relations skills.

 It’s a golden opportunity for everyone in agriculture to “get out” and have meaningful conversations, sharing their values – in person and online – regarding food production to help earn trust in biotechnology and a multitude of other innovations that have allowed farmers to do more with less.

 Genetically modified and hybrid seeds, minimum-tillage planting and other advances help crop farmers increase yields while using less land, energy and irrigated water – reducing greenhouse gas emissions and soil erosion.
 Improved genetics, nutrition, housing and animal health products have resulted in more productive livestock and healthier meat, milk and eggs.
 New gene editing technology holds the potential to reduce suffering and improve productivity.

 These are just a few examples of the vast array of technological advancements that the food system has adopted over the last several decades.

-Many people are uncomfortable with the size and scale of today’s farms.
-A “big is bad” mindset prevails – that large farms put profits ahead of public interest.
-What will ease their minds and earn trust, according to CFI’s trust research, is knowing that farmers share their values when it comes to access to safe, healthy and affordable food, the highest standards of animal care and protecting the environment.
+So, what will ease consumers’ minds and earn trust?
+Assuring consumers that you share their values when it comes to access to safe, healthy and affordable food, the highest standards of animal care and protecting the environment.